Ride IllinoisRide Illinois

 Ride Illinois supports People for Bikes’ three class system and their model legislation that was specifically designed to facilitate the regulation of low-speed electric bicycles that closely resemble human-powered bicycles in their equipment, handling characteristics, size, and speed.

 Vehicles with an electric motor greater than 750 watts are not e-bikes.
-Any type of vehicle beyond a Class 1, 2, or 3 electric bicycle is not a legal e-bike and should not be called or treated like an e-bike.
-These vehicles are commonly referred to as Out-of-Class Electric Vehicles (OCEVs).
-These devices should only be used in travel lanes intended for motor vehicles – not on infrastructure intended for bicycles, scooters, personal mobility devices (such as motorized wheelchairs), or other legal mobility modes.
+Any type of device with an electric motor beyond a Class 1, 2, or 3 electric bicycle is not a legal e-bike and should not be called or treated like an e-bike.
+These devices are commonly referred to as e-motos, Out-of-Class Electric Vehicles (OCEVs), or Non-Highway Motorcycles.
+Many devices that are marketed as children’s toys fall into this category.
+These devices should only be used by adults in travel lanes intended for motor vehicles – not on infrastructure intended for bicycles, scooters, personal mobility devices (such as motorized wheelchairs), or other legal mobility modes.

 Important Considerations